Published first time in November 2015 – Updated November 2019

 “The UNFCCC was adopted with the objective of “stabilizing concentrations of greenhouse gases in the atmosphere at a level that prevents dangerous anthropogenic interference in the climate system.”
 In the last 25 years, concentrations of greenhouse gases (GHGs), far from stabilizing, have reached record levels.
 The atmospheric concentration of carbon dioxide (CO2), the main GHG, increased from 358 parts per million (ppm) in 1994 to 412 ppm in 2018.
 The last presence of 400 ppm of CO2 on Earth was approximately 3 million years ago … The UNFCCC has moved from a Kyoto Protocol, legally binding from top to bottom, to a Paris Agreement, voluntary and “self-determined” from the bottom up.
 Today, there is a question mark about the survival of the weak Paris Agreement … According to the Paris Agreement and its regulation, all countries are now on their own to mitigate, adapt and pay the costs of climate impacts.
 The UNFCCC now is simply a platform to collect, synthesize and disseminate information.
 It does not have the tools to promote global collective action to combat climate change. “

-From the bottom of our hearts, we wish that reason finally triumphs and an authentic spirit of struggle to solve problems will prevail.
+From the bottom of our hearts, we hope that finally the reason deprives and imposes a true spirit of fight against climate change and its consequences.
 Let us dedicate ourselves to save the wonderful biodiversity that our beloved planet Earth has welcomed so kindly in its bosom.

 Let’s move on to the history of the COP.

 The Conferences on Climate Change, a long history of postponements